Building with Passport

 Smart contract quick start

-The Gitcoin Passport smart contracts are deployed on several chains, covering both testnets and live networks.
-There are several contracts that interact with each other to provide the Gitcoin Passport backend and API.
+The Passport XYZ smart contracts are deployed on several chains, covering both testnets and live networks.
+There are several contracts that interact with each other to provide the Passport XYZ backend and API.

-This quick start will illustrate different ways that you can quickly test pulling data from the Gitcoin decoder contract.
+This quick start will illustrate different ways that you can quickly test pulling data from the Passport decoder contract.

 Retrieving data from Block Explorers